On the Design Fundamentals of Diffusion Models: A Survey: Sampling Process

-While vanilla guidance is simple, its effectiveness is undermined by the lack of adjustable conditional strength \cite{ho2022classifier}.
-Empirical evidence shows that a conditional diffusion model trained with vanilla guidance may not conform to the conditions or under-perform in conditional generation \cite{luo2022understanding}.
+While vanilla guidance benefits from its simplicity, its effectiveness is undermined by the lack of adjustable conditional strength \cite{ho2022classifier}.
+Empirical evidence \cite{luo2022understanding} shows that a conditional diffusion model trained with vanilla guidance may not conform to the conditions or underperform in conditional generation.